Kristina01111000/Drws_site/README.md

 - need this done by wednesday mid day so its set for his ad

 - i have the most recent scorecard copy on the site as of 7/12, he will probably update it again
+- able to make new accounts
+- check opacity of hover, it looks bad